barty-s/art-quiz-app/README.md

 ### Bug Fixes

 - After testing the HTML code for the site, I had to fix two minor errors on the <image> element - I had to include the alt and the src attributes.
 No other errors were found.
+Fix jump links - don't use 'name', link to an id instead.

 - After testing the CSS code for the site, I had to fix one minor error on the <image> element - I had to correct the value for max-height.
 No other errors were found.